rmp15/rstudio_cloud_tutorial/basics/02_signing_up.md

 ![](../images/signup_cloud_free.png)

-## Input your details to and then click Sign Up to complete the sign-up process:
+## Fill out your contact information and then click Sign Up to complete the sign-up process:

 ![](../images/register_details.png)